arcadeperfect/website_01/src/posts/Blomp.md

 order: 4
 ---

-Blomp is a Unity app for connecting a phone to a unity game running on a computer.
+Blomp is a Unity app for connecting a phone to a unity game running on a computer!